eclipse-archived/codewind-docs/docs/_documentations/remote-configuring.md

 ## Configuring Codewind remote

-To securely configure Codewind remote:
+To securely configure Codewind remote, do the following steps.

-1. Create a namespace to install into by running the following command: `kubectl create namespace <your_namespace>`
+1. Optional: Create a namespace to install into by running the following command: `kubectl create namespace <your_namespace>`.
+If you do not create a new namespace, Codewind uses the current one.
 2. If you are developing on macOS, you must install an ingress load balancer into your Kube environment.
 For example:
    - `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/mandatory.yaml`
    - `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/cloud-generic.yaml`
+   If you are developing on Windows [get map local address from Mark]
 3. Create the remote deployment by entering the following `cwctl` command:
    `cwctl install remote \`
      `--namespace {your_namespace}  \`